How Do I Spell Wednesday

 • dæg: This simply means "day."

-Therefore, "Wōdnesdæg" literally translates to "Woden's day," signifying the day dedicated to the powerful Norse god.
+So, "Wōdnesdæg" literally translates to "Woden's day," signifying the day dedicated to the powerful Norse god.
 As the English language evolved, so did the spelling.
 The shift from "Wōdnesdæg" to "Wednesday" reflects the gradual changes in pronunciation and spelling conventions over centuries.
 The "W" remained consistent, representing the connection to Woden.
 The "ednes" morphed into "ednes" and eventually "nesday," demonstrating the fluid nature of language evolution.

 Common Misspellings and Why They Occur